dtcenter/METplus/docs/Users_Guide/statistics_list.rst

       from observation to :raw-html:`<br />`
       forecast
     - FOM_FO
-    - Diagnostic Attr
+    - Diagnostic
     - Grid-Stat
     - DMAP
   * - Maximum of FOM_FO :raw-html:`<br />`
       and FOM_OF
     - FOM_MAX
-    - Diagnostic Attr
+    - Diagnostic
     - Grid-Stat
     - DMAP
   * - Mean of FOM_FO :raw-html:`<br />`
       and FOM_OF :raw-html:`<br />`
     - FOM_MEAN
-    - Diagnostic Attr
+    - Diagnostic
     - Grid-Stat
     - DMAP
   * - Minimum of FOM_FO :raw-html:`<br />`
       and FOM_OF
     - FOM_MIN
-    - Diagnostic Attr
+    - Diagnostic
     - Grid-Stat
     - DMAP
   * - Pratt’s Figure of Merit :raw-html:`<br />`
       from forecast to :raw-html:`<br />`
       observation
     - FOM_OF
-    - Diagnostic Attr
+    - Diagnostic
     - Grid-Stat
     - DMAP
   * - Number of tied forecast :raw-html:`<br />`